tristanchu/DCFC/README.txt

                   - Minor formatting changes
                   - Added a ton of pictures, need to organize them later
                   - NOTE: Pictures and text are NOT finalized.
 Working with a very limited toolset here.

+August 12, 2015 : V 1.1.4 Released
+                  - Updated various pages' text and pictures
+                  - Added the tentative competition schedule for 2015-2016 year
+                  - More pictures

  ---------------------
 |   IDEAS FOR LATER   |